AlexTISYoung/snipar/README.md

 Documentation for the modules and scripts is at: https://snipar.readthedocs.io/en/latest/

-# Package Install Instructions

-*snipar* has the following dependencies:

-python 3.7

-Packages:

-- h5py
-- bgen-reader
-- numpy
-- scipy
-- pysnptools
-- pandas
-- networkx
-- Cython
-- pooch
-- numba
-- statsmodels
-- scikit-learn
+# Virtual Environment
 We highly recommend using a python distribution such as Anaconda 3 (https://store.continuum.io/cshop/anaconda/).
+You may encounter problems with the installation due to package conflicts with your existing Python installation.
+To overcome this, you can try installing in a virtual environment.
+In a bash shell, this could be done by using the following commands in your directory of choice:

+    ``python -m venv path-to-where-you-want-the-virtual-environment-to-be``

+You can activate and use the environment using

+    ``source path-to-where-you-want-the-virtual-environment-to-be``

+# Installing Using Pip
+Just run:
+    'pip install snipar'
+Sometimes this may not work because the pip in the system is outdated.
+You can upgrade your pip using:
+    ``pip install --upgrade pip``

+# Installing From Source
 To install from source, clone the git repository, and in the directory containing the SNIPar source code, at the shell type

-    'python setup.py install'

-If you have problems with the installation, it may be due to package conflicts with your existing Python installation.
-To overcome this, you can try installing in a virtual environment.
-In a bash shell, this could be done by using the following commands in the SNIPar directory:

-    'python -m venv env'
-    'source env/bin/activate'
-    'python setup.py install'
+    ``python setup.py install``

 # Running tests

-To check that the code is working properly and that the C modules have compiled, you should run tests.
-To run the tests, in the main SNIPar directory enter the command:
+To check that the code is working properly and that the C modules have been compiled, you should run tests.
+To run the tests, after the installation run this command:

-    ``python setup.py pytest``
+    ``python -m unittest snipar.tests``